cosmos/interchain-attestation/testing/contracts/README.md

-# Solidity Contracts for Testing Pessimistic Validation
+# Solidity Contracts for Testing Interchain Attestation

-This directory contains Solidity contracts used to test pessimistic validation for EVM.
+This directory contains Solidity contracts used to test Interchain Attestation for EVM.

 ## Foundry